syncfusion-content/wpf-docs/wpf/Step-ProgressBar/Appearance.md

 ---
 layout: post
 title: Appearance of the WPF Step ProgressBar control | Syncfusion
-description: Learn about appearance and look of the Syncfusion WPF Step ProgressBar (SfStepProgressBar) control and more details.
+description: Learn about the appearance and look of the Syncfusion WPF Step ProgressBar (SfStepProgressBar) control and more details.
 platform: WPF
 control: Step ProgressBar
 documentation: ug
 ---

 # Appearance customization in WPF Step ProgressBar
-You can highly customize the appearance of the Step progressbar in the following ways.
+You can highly customize the appearance of the Step progress bar in the following ways.

 ## Step Shape
 You can change the shape of a step marker using the [MarkerShapeType](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.ProgressBar.SfStepProgressBar.html#Syncfusion_UI_Xaml_ProgressBar_SfStepProgressBar_MarkerShapeType) property.
-The default value of this property is `Circle`.
+The default value of this property is `Circle.`

 {% tabs %}
 {% highlight XAML %}